To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 You can customize Halo to keep your dog in-bounds via vibrations, sound, or static correction (a tapping sensation), effectively using it as a smart dog training collar.
 It includes Cesar Millan’s 21-day training program to teach your dog how to adapt to the system (and many other indoor and outdoor training tips).
 And it also keeps track of the number of walks your dog takes and the time spent active vs resting.

-The new and improved Halo 2+ collar has some excellent upgrades to specifically address customer feedback about the original Halo collar.
-These improvements include enhanced GPS coverage, better location accuracy, a 21-hour battery life, a much more rugged collar with a Pro-case that can withstand chewing and harsh terrain, as well as better cellular, WiFi, and Bluetooth performance.
+The new and improved Halo 2+ collar includes upgrades that specifically address customer feedback from the original Halo collar.
+These improvements include enhanced GPS coverage, better location accuracy, a 20-hour battery life, a much more rugged collar with a Pro-case that can withstand chewing and harsh terrain, as well as better cellular, WiFi, and Bluetooth performance.

-The Halo geofence dog collar doesn’t come cheap, but it could be a great solution if you need a smart wireless fence for a large yard or area of land.
+The Halo could be a great solution if you need a smart training collar for a medium yard.

 Pros | Cons |